Medigap Guaranteed Issue

 Medicare Supplement (Medigap) plans are sold by private insurance companies approved by Medicare.
 Although plan benefits are determined and “standardized” by the federal government, private insurers generally have the final say about who they will cover and at what price—unless you have a Medicare Supplement Guaranteed Issue Right.

-When you have Medicare Supplement Guaranteed Issue Rights, the insurance company must sell you any Medicare Supplement (Medigap) plan sold in your state, regardless of your health history.
+When you have a Medigap Guarantee Issue Right, the insurance company must sell you a Medicare Supplement (Medigap) plan sold in your state, regardless of your health history.
 The insurer must also cover your pre-existing conditions.
-Finally, the company cannot increase your premiums if you have a serious health condition; they generally must sell you the plan at the same premium they charge anyone else.
-If you plan to buy a Medicare Supplement (Medigap) plan available in your state, you should generally do so when you have Guaranteed Issue Rights.
+The carrier can not increase your premiums if you have a pre-existing health condition; they generally must sell you a Medigap plan at the same premium they charge anyone else with the same age and zip code. * Carriers don’t offer ALL plans for Guarantee Issue.

-When do I have Medicare Supplement Guaranteed Issue Rights?
+When do I have “Medigap Open Enrollment” or Guaranteed Issue Rights?

 The Open Enrollment period for Medicare Supplements (Medigap) starts when you are age 65 or older AND enrolled in Part B. This period lasts for 6 months.